 Pregnant women should always be tested as early as possibly during her pregnancy to ensure she was vaccinated and immune to the virus.
 If not, an early pregnancy vaccination can prevent the devastating risks of rubella.

-According to the National Institutes of Health (NIH), advanced techniques in diagnosing techniques should always be used in order to detect and treat rubella, although some physicians may undergo this if they think it will harm an unborn baby.
-Yet, the consequences of an infant contracting rubella from the mother is far more severe, and can include hearing and vision problems, brain inflammation, cerebral palsy, restriction of intrauterine growth, congenital heart disease, stillbirth, miscarriage, and diabetes later on in life.
+According to the National Institutes of Health (NIH), advanced techniques in diagnosing should always be used in order to detect and treat rubella.
+The consequences of an infant contracting rubella from the mother are far more severe and can include:

-If the mother is vaccinated early in the pregnancy, there is a 90% chance that the virus will not affect the infant.
+If the mother is vaccinated early in the pregnancy, there is a 90 percent chance that the virus will not affect the infant.
 The longer the mother goes through pregnancy without being treated, however, the lower the chances become.

-Chicken pox, know formally as varicella, is often thought of as a mild childhood disease that eventually goes away on its own.
-For unborn infants, babies under one year of age, and people over 15 years of age, however, chicken pox can lead to serious health issues, including:
+Chickenpox, known formally as varicella, is often thought of as a mild childhood disease that eventually goes away on its own.
+For unborn infants, babies under one year of age, and people over 15 years of age, however, chickenpox can lead to serious health issues, including: